-The ODF Ghana Campaign is for a duration of one year with possible extension after the first year.
+The ODF Ghana Campaign is ongoing in nature.
 Once there is a sign of good progress during the first year, the campaign may be sustained until the whole country is open defecation-free (ODF).

 The Campaign is supervised by a National Steering Committee made up of senior officials from the Sector Ministries, UNICEF and other partners.
 There is also a national Advisory Council made up of highly nationally respected personalities with demonstrated interest in sanitation issues.
 In addition, there are Sanitation Champions from national to district levels, who seize every opportunity to disseminate campaign messages.
 The campaign is also linked up with the on-going national Rural Sanitation (Promotion) Model, which adopts the Community-led Total Sanitation (CLTS) approach.
 This is where actual field-based operations take place by way of communities taking a collective decision to stop open defecation, and indeed constructing and using latrines at the household level.